tytydraco/yessleep/out/I_was_part_of_a_junior_detective_gang_in_a_small_town_with_no_monsters_So_we_decided_to_make_our_own.md

 While she shoved Ben under the water, drowning him.

-Violet’s eyes found mine, and somehow, I knew she belonged in my gang.
+Violet’s eyes sparkled, and somehow, I knew she belonged in my gang.

-Her eyes found mine, glinting with that darkness, that poisonous streak I found myself drawn to.
+Her gaze found mine, glinting with that darkness, that poisonous streak I found myself drawn to.
 It was a starving, insatiable need to understand a fractured mind.
 Know your enemy.

 “Do you want to see if Ben’s a witch?”
 Violet asked me, her tone something else entirely.
 This girl did not make sense, using barely her finger to drown Ben Callows.
 I knew she was wrong.